gardener/gardener/docs/extensions/controlplane-exposure.md

 As mentioned in the [controlplane](controlplane.md) document Gardener shall not deploy any other provider-specific component.
 Instead, it creates a `ControlPlane` CRD with purpose `exposure` that should be picked up by provider extensions.
 Its purpose is to trigger the deployment of such provider-specific components in the shoot namespace in the seed cluster that are needed to expose the kube-apiserver.

-The shoot cluster's kube-apiserver are exposed via a `Service` of type `LoadBalancer`.
-This load balancer is part of the seed provider's infrastructure.
-As the seed provider might differ from the shoot provider (you may run the control plane of an Azure shoot in a GCP seed) it's the seed provider extension controller that should act on the `ControlPlane` resources with purpose `exposure`.
+The shoot cluster's kube-apiserver are exposed via a `Service` of type `LoadBalancer` from the shoot provider (you may run the control plane of an Azure shoot in a GCP seed) it's the seed provider extension controller that should act on the `ControlPlane` resources with purpose `exposure`.

+If [SNI](https://github.com/gardener/gardener/blob/master/docs/proposals/08-shoot-apiserver-via-sni.md) is enabled, then the `Service` from above is of type `ClusterIP` and  Gardner will not create `ControlPlane` resources with purpose `exposure`.

 ## What needs to be implemented to support a new infrastructure provider?